Jayolisa/Skyline-tech/README.md

 # Skyline-tech

-#TABLE1
+#TABLE3

-table1 contains the register of cohort13 members,this register enables obidients tech space to keep track of activities going on in cohort13 and to also monitor their learning process
+table3 contains data of okwuolisa justine who is a full stack enginneering student in cohort13 currently undergoing traing in skline ICT consult limited.